 How to earn extra money

 Swagbucks is a search engine and a lot more.
 They provide all different kinds of things you can do – links to click, games to play, surveys to complete, videos to watch, and more.
 You get SB for everything you do.
-I don't generally spend time trying to earn SB, but I do use their search engine exclusively, so I get SB for some of my searches.
-I also do most of my online shopping through Swagbucks links, and I get SB back for my purchases.
+I don’t generally spend time trying to earn SB, but I do use their search engine exclusively, so I get SB for some of my searches.
+If Rakuten doesn’t have a cash back offer for a store, I shop through Swagbucks links, and I get SB back for my purchases.
 Then, I am able to spend my SB for Amazon gift cards.
 I make a few hundred dollars a year in Amazon cards from SB, and I save them for Christmas presents.

 After Amazon and Ebay, Ibotta is the third most used shopping app on mobile devices in the US.
 So what’s all the fuss about?
 When you register through this link, you will get a $10 bonus after your first purchase.
 Then you can make purchases through the app and also use coupons in the app to get cash back on your groceries.
 You select the stores you frequently shop at, and then you select the offers you want to receive.
 Then, when you buy those things, you scan the QR or barcode on the receipt and get paid.
 It’s super easy and you can make a lot of money.
 My sister had over $60 in her account when she told me about it a few months ago.
 You can cash out to Paypal at $20.